huashengdun/webssh/README.md

 ### Tips
 * If you want to run it in a production server, please disable debug mode, set debug as False in settings.
 * Try to use Nginx as a front web server (see config example above) and enable HTTPS, this will prevent your ssh credentials from being uncovered.
-Also the communication between your browser and the web server will be encrypted as they use secured websockets.
+Also afterwards the communication between your browser and the web server will be encrypted as they use secured websockets.

 ### About Python version
-Should work from 2.6 to 3.6, but if you happen to find it does work for a specific version please open an issue here.
+Should work from 2.6 to 3.6, but if you happen to find it does work for a specific python version, please open an issue here.